denisecase/business-intelligence-essentials/BI_Activity_Tool_Matrix.md

 Spark is designed for data too big to process efficiently on one machine.
 It is run on clusters of computers.
 We can use it with SQL, Python, or other languages, and the Spark engine handles the distribution and replication needed to perform analytics safely in the cloud.

+To try Spark locally, students working on Mac and Linux can follow the installation instructions.
+Windows students can install WSL  (Windows Subsystem for Linux) and the Ubuntu Linux Distribution and follow the instructions.

+Versions mattter.
+Spark 3.5.3 requires JDK (Java Development Kit) version 8, 11, or 17 - it will not work with JDK 21.

+Watch for Spark 4.0 coming soon - there is a [preview release available](https://spark.apache.org/news/spark-4.0.0-preview2.html).
+It supports JDK 21 and 17 out of the box.

 ### [Python](https://www.python.org)

 Python is a versatile, open-source programming language known for ease of use and libraries for data analysis, machine learning, and automation.